Scara98/Portfolio/Project 4.md

 The same code was repeated for passengers with 2, 3, 4, 5, and 8 siblings/spouse listed.
 ![pic11_img](https://github.com/Scara98/Portfolio/blob/imgs/pic11_img)
 ![img5.png](https://github.com/Scara98/Portfolio/blob/imgs/img5.png)
+Males with no siblings or spouse aboard had a 17% chance of survival, with 1 sibling or spouse they had a 31% chance, with 2 siblings and or spouse they had a 20% chance, with 3 recorded for siblings and or spouse they had a 0% survival rate, with 4 for siblings and or spouse they had a =n 8% chance of survival, the chance of survival with both 5 or 8 siblings and or spouse was 0%.
+Females with no siblings or spouse aboard had a 79% survival rate, if they had one sibling or spouse they had a 75% chance, with 2 for siblings and or spouse the rate was 77%, with 3 it was 36%, with 4 it was 33% and with both 5 or 8 for siblings and or spouse the survival rate was 0%.
 #### Number of children/parents on board survival rate
 ```python
 fam0=df[df['Parch']==0].shape[0]